Loop (novel): Plot

 Kaoru then ventures to New Mexico, only to find the scientist dead.
 However, inside the scientist's lab, the computer turns itself on and tells Kaoru to put on a pair of virtual reality goggles and gloves, which brings him into the LOOP simulation.
 Kaoru experiences a Native American's life who has a wife and two children and is brutally murdered by white colonisers.
-Coming out of the simulation, Kaoru calls Amano and asks for the coordinates of the events that are crucial to the LOOP evolution: the lives of Asakawa, Takayama and Yamamura.
+Coming out of the simulation, Kaoru calls Amano and asks for the coordinates of the events that are crucial to the LOOP evolution: the lives of Asakawa, Takayama, and Yamamura.
 Amano pinpoints the exact coordinates of the events that take place.
-He also explains how Kaoru can either merge consciousness with people in LOOP or that he watch from afar like a ghost.
-He then finds out, in complete detail, events from the previous novels navigating from different angles.
-First he looks at things from Ryuji's eyes, then Asakawa, finally settling on a character named Ando who finds out the truth about Sadako.
+He also explains how Kaoru can merge consciousness with people in LOOP or watch from afar like a ghost.
+He then finds out, in complete detail, events from the previous novels, navigating from different angles.
+First, he looks at things from Ryuji's eyes, then Asakawa, finally settling on a character named Ando, who discovers the truth about Sadako.

-Soon after that, he has another discussion with Amano, who knows that the LOOP's creator had intentions to recreate Ryuji's death.
-By doing so, he could create a clone and insert him into a woman's womb.
-But what they forgot is that Ryuji's clone would carry the Ring Virus with his genes.
+Soon after, he has another discussion with Amano, who knows that the LOOP's creator intends to recreate Ryuji's death.
+By doing so, he could create a clone and insert it into a woman's womb.
+But they forgot that Ryuji's clone would carry the Ring Virus with his genes.
 Therefore, when Ryuji was reborn, the virus escaped and mutated into the MHC virus.

 Desperate to find the cure for the MHC virus, Kaoru ventures deeper west into the desert only to encounter a storm that leaves him on the verge of death.
-He is then saved by an old man named Eliot who has purposefully crafted all the events to bring Kaoru to him.
-After essentially resurrecting Kaoru, the man explains what has happened, and that, Kaoru is Ryuji's clone.
+He is then saved by an old man named Eliot, who has purposefully crafted all the events to bring Kaoru to him.
+After resurrecting Kaoru, the man explains what happened and that Kaoru is Ryuji's clone.
 As a result, Kaoru has an exceptional gift of immunity to the MHC virus.
-In order to stop the virus from destroying the real world, Kaoru is essentially sent back to the LOOP world as the one who solves (and eventually stops) the Ring virus.
-One of the main problems is that he cannot come back to the real world to see his father (still in the hospital) or Reiko ever again.
-In order to save them, he agrees.
+To stop the virus from destroying the real world, Kaoru is sent back to the LOOP world as the one who solves (and eventually stops) the Ring virus.
+One of the main problems is that he cannot return to the real world to see his father (still in the hospital) or Reiko ever again.
+To save them, he agrees.

-Upon accepting, the old man transfers Kaoru's analyzed molecules into the LOOP where he promises that Reiko can see him.
-In the LOOP, Kaoru solves the problem with the help of Ando.
+Upon accepting, the old man transfers Kaoru's analyzed molecules into the LOOP, where he promises Reiko can see him.
+In the LOOP, Kaoru solves the problem with Ando's help.
 He watches Ando's resurrected son play in the water.
-Once Ando leaves, Kaoru looks up at the stars wondering about Reiko.
+Once Ando leaves, Kaoru looks up at the stars, wondering about Reiko.